Mindset Quotient® Test

 Q. How accurate are the test results?

-Since life itself brings a wide array of variables, we cannot guarantee 100% accuracy in the assessment, but if it is approached like a personality test, the results can provide valuable insight both to the test-taker, and anyone else who is interested in the results.
+Since life itself brings a wide array of variables, we cannot guarantee 100% accuracy in the assessment, but the results can provide valuable insight both to the test-taker, and anyone else who is interested in the results.

 As a reminder: